freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-the-css-box-model-by-building-a-rothko-painting/step-015.md

 Use margins to adjust the spacing outside of an element.

-Add the `margin` property to `.frame` and set it to `20px auto` to move the frame down 20 pixels and center it horizontally on the page.
+Using the `margin` property, give the `.frame` element vertical margin of `20px`, and horizontal margin of `auto`.
+This will move the frame down 20 pixels and horizontally center it on the page.

 # --hints--